The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 Common Mistakes Coaches Make with Feedback

-Even experienced coaches fall into traps that weaken the feedback loop:
+Even experienced coaches weaken the feedback loop in predictable ways:

-• Over-focusing on individuals — Treating personal reactions as the whole story instead of part of the system’s collective response.
+• Over-focusing on individuals — treating one person’s reaction as the whole story instead of part of the system’s collective response.

-• Seeking binary answers — Looking for “yes” or “no” feedback when the reality is often ambiguous and layered.
+• Seeking binary answers — looking for “yes” or “no” feedback when reality is often layered and ambiguous.

-• Confirming biases — Interpreting signals to match your pre-existing theory instead of allowing the data to surprise you.
+• Confirming biases — interpreting signals to fit your theory instead of letting the system surprise you.

-• Reacting too quickly — Jumping to adjust before the system has fully processed your intervention.
+• Reacting too quickly — adjusting before the system has had time to process the intervention.

 The Four Phases of the Coaching Feedback Loop